szbokhar/egocentric_action_recognition/README.md

 Egocentric Action Recognition
 =============================

-This repo contains code and models.
+This repo contains code and prototxts.
 For data symlinks, run this on CUBE1
 ~~~~
 $ source makeDataSymlinks.sh
 ~~~~